2026 Summer Government IT Congress

 Value of time OOO

-Keynote Speakers
+Keynote Speaker

 A dynamic roster of keynote speakers drives innovation at our congress events.
 Discover thought leaders and game-changers whose invaluable insights foster growth and excellence in each of our delegates.